Rice vs. Southern Miss NCAA Football Odds, Plays and Insights | October 2, 2021

 Southern Miss Stats and Trends

-- The Golden Eagles have been underdogs by 2.5 points or more two times this season and have not covered the spread once.

-- Southern Miss' games this season have eclipsed the over/under one time in four opportunities (25%).
+- Southern Miss' games this season have hit the over one time in four opportunities (25%).

-- The Golden Eagles have turned the ball over eight times this season, five more turnovers than the Owls have forced (3).
+- This year the Golden Eagles have turned the ball over eight times, five more than the Owls' takeaways (3).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.